IUseDebianBtw/TweetCopyButton/README.md

 # TweetCopyButton
-Button that lets you copy a tweer
+Button that lets you copy a tweet